Eligibility and Benefits of Refugee Status

 To determine if you are eligible for refugee status, USCIS will evaluate whether you meet the definition of a refugee according to section 101(a)(42) of the Immigration and Nationality Act (INA).
 In general, eligibility for refugee status requires that:

-- You have been persecuted for fear persecution related to related to one of five things: race, religion, nationality, membership in a particular social group, or political opinion
+- The reason for persecution is related to one of five things: race, religion, nationality, membership in a particular social group, or political opinion;

-- You have not already resettled in another country
+- You have not already resettled in another country; and

-- You are admissible to the United States
+- You are not inadmissible to the United States.

 You must receive a referral to the U.S. Refugee Admissions Program (USRAP) for consideration as a refugee.
 If you receive a referral, you will receive help filling out your application and then be interviewed abroad by a USCIS officer who will determine whether you are eligible for refugee resettlement.
 If you are a refugee in the United States and want your family members who are abroad to join you, you may file Form I-730, Refugee/Asylee Relative Petition, for your spouse and unmarried children under 21.
 You must file within two years of your arrival to the United States unless there are humanitarian reasons to excuse this deadline.